 - Offer transcripts for audio content and captions for videos to accommodate users who are deaf, hard of hearing, or prefer to consume content in text form.
 Ensure captions are accurate and synchronized with the audio.

-- Use Accessibility Checkers/Tool
+- Use Accessibility Checkers/Tools

 - Use the accessibility checkers to help identify potential barriers to accessibility, such as missing alt text for images, improperly structured headings, poor color contrast, and accessibility issues.